-Yes, There Is Such Thing as a Free Web Scraper!
+Yes, There Is Such Thing as a Free Web Scraper!Monday, May 18, 2020

-Just imagine if you want to search something in Google and copy all the result links in to an excel file for later use, what should you do?
+Just imagine if you want to search something in Google and copy all the result links into an excel file for later use, what should you do?
 It must drive you crazy when you click and copy and paste all the links manually.
 You may ask: “Is there any machine automatically doing all the work for me?”

-Web scraper is a tool used for extracting data from websites.
+A web scraper is a tool used for extracting data from websites.
 It can automatically gather or copy specific data from the web and put the data into a central local database or spreadsheet, for later retrieval or analysis.

 It is used for contact scraping, online price change monitoring and price comparison, product review scraping (to watch the competition), gathering real estate listings, research, and tracking online presence and reputation.